We're doing our part to support conservation around the world — and here at the Zoo!

 The Brandywine Zoo has supported research efforts of Andean condors in their home ranges by providing insight and information on our own pair of condors, as well as purchase radio tracking devices for wild condors.
 For more information visit the San Diego Zoo's condor program page or the SSP fact sheet for Andean condors.

-Through a partnership spearheaded by the Smithsonian's National Zoo, the Golden Lion Tamarin Conservation Program is helping to study, preserve and protect remaining populations of golden lion tamarins in the Amazon Rainforest.
+The Lion Tamarins of Brazil Fund is helping to study, preserve and protect remaining populations of golden lion tamarins in the Amazon Rainforest.
 Due to habitat fragmentation, golden lion tamarin populations have dramatically declined over the last 50 years, with an estimate of only about 1,200 remaining in the wild.

 Since 1981, the Brandywine Zoo has been participating in the Species Survival Plan (SSP), an AZA captive breeding program for endangered species, for golden lion tamarins.
 Through this program, tamarins born at Brandywine Zoo have had the opportunity to go through the National Zoo's reintroduction program, where captive-born monkeys have been reintroduced into Poço das Antas Biological Reserve, Brazil, in a controlled release.
 This program helps to increase genetic diversity and population numbers of wild tamarins.
-For more information about this program, visit the National Zoo's Golden Lion Conservation Program page.
+For more information about this program, visit the Lion Tamarins of Brazil Fund page.

 Siberian (Amur) Tiger Conservation Program; Russia